Louis Schmitt Jr.

 Louis C. Schmitt Jr. (born March 21, 1962) is an American attorney and politician serving as a member of the Pennsylvania House of Representatives from the 79th district since 2019.

 Early life and education

-Schmitt was born on March 21, 1962 in the Dutch Hill neighborhood of Altoona, Pennsylvania.
+Schmitt was born on March 21, 1962, in the Dutch Hill neighborhood of Altoona, Pennsylvania.
 He graduated from Altoona Area High School in 1980.
 Schmitt earned a Bachelor of Arts degree in political science and history from Saint Francis University in 1984 and a Juris Doctor from the Franklin Pierce Law Center in 1987.

 Career

 From 1993 to 2018, Schmitt was a law partner at McIntyre, Hartye, Schmitt, and Sosnowski.
 He was elected to represent the 79th Pennsylvania House of Representatives District in 2018.
-He currently serves on the Appropriations Committee, Insurance Committee, serves as secretary for the State Government Committee, and chairs the Transportation Subcommittee on Railroads.
+In the primary, he faced off against Sharon Bream, a school board member for the Altoona Area School District.
+He defeated Bream on May 15, 2018 by a near 2–1 margin.

+In 2020, Schmitt faced no Republican primary challenge.
+A Democrat, Jason Runk, filed petitions and appeared on the ballot, but disappeared from the public eye following Facebook controversy.
+Schmitt again won the Republican primary in 2022 unchallenged, and faced no Democrat challenger in 2022.
+In 2024, Schmitt won again with no challenger.

+In January 2025, Rep. Schmitt announced his candidacy for an open Court of Common Pleas seat within Blair County.
+Pennsylvania statute allows Common Pleas candidates to cross-file on the Republican and Democrat ticket, and Schmitt obtained a place on the ballot on both.
+He will face attorney Mike Routch, attorney John Sisto, and MDJ Paula Aigner, who all cross-filed.

 Personal life

-Schmitt lives in Logan Township, Blair County, Pennsylvania with his wife Helen; the couple have two daughters.
+Schmitt lives in Logan Township, Blair County, Pennsylvania, with his wife Helen; the couple have two daughters.